Energy efficiency

 The Environmental Management team works with building users to ensure the most cost effective fuel purchasing possible for Council buildings.

-More than a quarter of all the electricity used by Calderdale Council is now generated from certified renewable energy sources.
-This results in a carbon dioxide saving of around 1500 tonnes per year.
-Buildings powered completely by green electricity include:
+Only 17% of all the electricity used by Calderdale Council is now generated from certified renewable energy sources.
+This results in a carbon dioxide saving of around 1,020 tonnes per year.

 Further information